Carrefour, Haiti: Demographics

-The commune of Carrefour is one of the largest municipalities in the Republic of Haiti if its size and population are taken into account.
-It comprises 13 communal sections.
-Its urban center is subdivided into zones or districts: part of Fontamara, Bizoton, Diquini, Thor, Mahotière, Côte-Plage, Waney, Arcachon, Monrepos, Brochette, Lamentin, Rivière Froide, part of Mariani.
-Some of these neighborhoods have more than 10000 inhabitants.
+The commune of Carrefour is one of the largest municipalities in the Republic of Haiti by area and population, comprising 13 communal sections.
+The urban center is subdivided into zones or districts: part of Fontamara, Bizoton, Diquini, Thor, Mahotière, Côte-Plage, Waney, Arcachon, Monrepos, Brochette, Lamentin, Rivière Froide, and part of Mariani.
+Some of these neighborhoods have more than 10,000 residents.

-Most of the territory of the municipality of Carrefour is concentrated in its mountainous municipal sections.
-The lack of improved roads makes access by car or truck difficult; In most cases, the use of vehicles in these environments is completely impossible.
-With a population of more than 500,000 inhabitants, human pressure on the environment is growing.
+A majority of the municipality of Carrefour is concentrated in its mountainous municipal sections.
+The lack of paved and maintained roads makes access by car or truck difficult.